-• As of September 30, 2018, the Company has one customer with an open accounts receivable.

-Income Per Share

-Net income per share data for both the three-month periods ending September 30, 2018 and 2017 are based on net income available to common shareholders divided by the weighted average of the number of common shares outstanding.
-As of September 30, 2018, there are no outstanding common stock equivalents.

-Impairment of Long-lived • Assets

-The Company accounts for long-lived assets in accordance with the provisions of FASB Topic 360, Accounting for the Impairment of Long-Lived Assets.
+Stock-Based Compensation The Company accounts for share-based awards issued to employees in accordance with FASB ASC 718.
+Accordingly, employee share-based payment compensation is measured at the grant date, based on the fair value of the award, and is recognized as an expense over the requisite service period.
+Additionally, share-based awards to non-employees are expensed over the period in which the related services are rendered at their fair value.
+The Company applies ASC 505-50, "Equity Based Payments to Non-Employees", with respect to options and warrants issued to non-employees.
+Customer Concentration • During the six months ended December 31, 2018, the Company had one customer account for 11.9% of the revenue volume.
+As the Company is moving away from a direct-to-consumer model, and more towards wholesaling to large accounts, it is anticipated fewer large customers will begin to comprise total revenues in coming quarters.
+Receivables•Concentration As of December 31, 2018, the Company did not have any open accounts receivable.
+Income Per Share • Net income per share data for both the six-month periods ending December 31, 2018 and 2017 are based on net income available to common shareholders divided by the weighted average of the number of common shares outstanding.
+As of December 31, 2018, there are no outstanding common stock equivalents.
+Impairment of Long-lived • Assets The Company accounts for long-lived assets in accordance with the provisions of FASB Topic 360, Accounting for the Impairment of Long-Lived Assets.
 This statement requires that long-lived assets and certain identifiable intangibles be reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to future net cash flows expected to be generated by the asset.
 If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.
 Assets to be disposed of are reported at the lower of the carrying amount or fair value less costs to sell.
 Fair values are determined based on quoted market value, discounted cash flows or internal and external appraisals, as applicable.

-Recent Accounting Pronouncements

-In January 2016, the FASB issued ASU No. 2016-01, Financial Instruments - Overall: Recognition and Measurements of Financial Assets and Financial Liabilities.
+Recent Accounting Pronouncements In January 2016, the FASB issued ASU No. 2016-01, Financial Instruments - Overall: Recognition and Measurements of Financial Assets and Financial Liabilities.
 The standard will be effective for us beginning January 1, 2019.
 We are currently evaluating the impact of this standard on our financial statements, including accounting policies, processes, and systems.